Breeding Location:

 Range and Habitat

-Cave Swallow: Breeds in southern Texas, southeastern New Mexico, and rarely in southern Arizona.
+Cave Swallow: This species breeds in throughout much of Texas, extreme southeastern New Mexico, and rarely in southern Arizona.
+It is a resident in northern Mexico, the Yucatan Peninsula, and parts of the West Indies.
 Spends winters in tropics.
 Preferred habitats include open country near caves and cliffs.

 Breeding and Nesting